Preserving Heritage, Living our Charge and Forwarding the Colors !

 Proof of kinship to a Confederate soldier can take many forms.
 The easiest method is to contact the archives of the state from which the soldier fought and obtain a copy of the veteran's military service record.
 All Southern state's archives have microfilm records of the soldiers who fought from that state, and a copy of the information can be obtained for a nominal fee.
 In addition, the former Confederate states awarded pensions to veterans and their widows.
 All of these records contain a wealth of information that can be used to document military service.

 Our camp has a free genealogist that will help you finish any research you have started and help find your Confederate ancestor.
-Contact us below or show up at one of our meeting on the second Tuesday of every month at historic Willhoite's 432 S Main St, Grapevine, TX 76051.
+Contact us below or show up at one of our meeting on the third Tuesday of every month in the back private meeting room at Chill Bar & Grill 814 S Main St, Grapevine, TX 76051

 Until we meet again, let us remember our obligations to our forefathers, who gave us the undeniable birthright of our Southern Heritage and the vision, desire and courage to see it perpetuated.